Skip to contents

 y <- accidents[, "children_accidents"]

-e <- rep(1, length(y))
+e <- accidents[, "children_exposure"]

-Then, we define the regressor matrix.
+Then we define the regressor matrix.

 X <- cbind(intercept = rep(1, length(y)),